 © estate of the artist.
-Photo credit: Goodenough College
+Photo credit: Balliol College, University of Oxford

 (b Glasgow, 30 June 1893; d London, 30 Dec.
 1964).
 British portrait painter.
 Gunn enjoyed a successful career with portraits of eminent soldiers, academics, judges, and so on, painted in a solid, forthright style.
 He was a more interesting painter in less traditional work, notably his portrait of the blind composer Delius (City AG, Bradford), which was the public's choice as ‘picture of the year’ at the Royal Academy in 1933.
 Also well known is Gunn's Conversation Piece at the Royal Lodge, Windsor, 1950 (NPG, London), showing George VI, Queen Elizabeth (the Queen Mother), and Princesses Elizabeth (later Elizabeth II) and Margaret.